-Figure 4 The spawning stock biomass (SSB) and fishing mortality rate (F) of North Sea whiting from 1990 to 2016 (2015 for F).
-(Data for North Sea whiting are only available from 1990.)
+Figure 4 The spawning stock biomass (SSB) and fishing mortality rate (F) of North Sea whiting from 1990 to 2017 (2016 for F).
+The horizontal dashed line shows the long-term average SSB over the whole period.
+(ICES Data; see p.
+2. Data for North Sea whiting are only available from 1990.)

 Data for whiting in the North Sea are only available from 1990.
 Since then their spawning stock biomass (SSB) generally declined to about 2007, although with large fluctuations.
-Since 2007 the SSB has increased in size (by more than 50%), although again with large fluctuations.
+Since 2007 the SSB has increased in size (by more than 50%), although again with large fluctuations, and the SSB in 2017 was close to its average for the last 27 years.

 The fishing mortality rate (F) for whiting in the North Sea has also generally declined since 1990, though again with large fluctuations.
-The value of F in 2015 was about one-third of what it was in 1990.
+The value of F in 2017 was about one-third of what it was in 1990.